 Maelstrom Arena Guide

 Welcome to the Maelstrom Guide for ESO.
 The guide will teach you how to successfully clear the Maelstrom Arena on veteran mode.
 A lot of people begin to have problems on the ice stage 5, stage 6 with the spider and especially the last boss in stage 9 with Voriak Solkyn always proves to be difficult.
-This vMA guide will explain all the stages in depth with pictures, that way you can learn all the nice tricks to make your journey through the Maelstrom Arena a lot easier.
+This Maelstrom Arena Guide will explain all the stages in depth with pictures, that way you can learn all the nice tricks to increase your damage and make your journey through the Maelstrom Arena a lot easier.
 You can also find the full list of rewards, such as the Maelstrom Weapons below.

 If you have watched a Youtube video of a score run by one of the top players and just try to copy what they do, you will most likely be in a lot of trouble because those players have spent countless hours in Maelstrom Arena, they know every single spawn point by heart and their tactics and builds don’t allow any mistakes.
 If you are new to the arena, you won’t know where exactly the monsters spawn, which ones to focus and what kind of attacks they have.